ooni/ooni.org/content/about/data-policy.md

 #### Country code

-By default, we automatically transmit your IP address to the [MaxMind GeoIP database](https://www.maxmind.com/en/home), which identifies the country in which you are located.
+By default, we automatically transmit your IP address to our [ASN database](https://github.com/ooni/asn-db-generator) to identify the country in which you are located.
 We then obtain a two-letter country code from this database (for example, "IT" for Italy) and store it along with the rest of your test results.

 Knowing the country from which our users are running OONI Probe allows us to locate any network interference the software identifies to a specific country.
 Such information may be useful to researchers, journalists, and advocates who aim to discover network interference (such as censorship and traffic manipulation).

-You can opt out of sending us your country code by disabling this option in the settings of the OONI Probe apps.
+You cannot opt out of sending us your country code as this information is essential (i.e. without the country code, we don't know where a measurement came from, limiting its value).

 #### Network information